-Corequisites: BIO 0106, PSY 0151 or 0105, NUT 0101
+Corequisites: BIO 0106, NUT 0101, PSY 0105 or 0151

-NUR 0102 Nursing Adults and Children I
+NUR 0102 Nursing Adults and Children I 7 2 9 11

 An introduction to medical-surgical nursing theory and clinical practice utilizing the nursing process and nursing diagnosis concepts.
-Client assessment, identification of common problems, making the nursing diagnosis, and planning and evaluating client care will be discussed for children and adult clients with alterations in health and illness, surgical needs, cancer, terminal illness, and diseases of musculo-skeletal and gastro-intestinal systems.
-Diet therapy and pharmacotherapeutics are included in the client care plan.
-Orem's Self-Care Model and Roy's Adaptation Model will be used as a basis for planning nursing care.
+Client assessment, identification of common problems, simple nursing diagnoses, and planning client care will be discussed for children and adult clients with alterations in health and illness, surgical needs, neoplasms, terminal illness, and diseases of musculoskeletal and gastrointestinal systems.
+Diet therapy and pharmacotherapeutics are included.
+VGCC's theoretical framework includes Orem's Self-Care Model, and Roy's Adaption Model will be used as a basis for planning nursing care.

-Prerequisites: BIO 0106, PSY 0151 or 0105, NUT 0101, NUR 0101

-Corequisites: BIO 0107, PSY 0117, MAT 0110
+Prerequisites: BIO 0106, PSY 0105 or 0151, NUT 0101, NUR 0101 Corequisites: BIO 0107, NUR 0110, PSY 0117